ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.32.1] - 2025-04-30 - Clinician Portal Improvements

+### Changed

+* Tweaks to shipping notification emails.
+* Improvements to developer tooling.
+* Improvements to searching in admin UI.
+* Updated the calendly post-approval link in the portal
+* Changed meeting length copy from 15 minutes to 30 minutes
+* Add video ID in video modal

+## [1.32.0] - 2025-04-28 - Smart Hierarchy Generator for Clinician Portal

+### Added

+* New tool: Smart Hierarchy Generator, for clinicians to create a hierarchy directly from their prompts.

+### Fixed

+* Clinician portal UI improvements.
+* Fixes to testing process.

 ## [1.31.5] - 2025-04-28 - Clinician Portal Improvements

 ### Added